rotexdegba/benchmarkorms/README.md

 Benchmarking is done using the schema below:

 ![Blog Schema](blog-db.png)

+- An author has many posts
+- A post belongs to an author

+- A post has many comments
+- A comment belongs to a post

+- A post has many posts_tags
+- A post_tag belongs to a post

+- A post has one summary
+- A summary belongs to a post

+- A post has many tags through posts_tags
+- A tag has many posts through posts_tags

+- A tag has many posts_tags
+- A post_tag belongs to a tag

 The tables are populated with the following amount of records when the migrations are successfully executed: